Osprey Hikelite 26 Review: Exceptional Ventilation for Warm-Weather Day Hikes

 The Osprey Hikelite 26: Our Verdict

-For a day hiker who values a cool back above all else, the Hikelite 26 sits at the top of the mid-range tier.
-The AirSpeed system is the most practical ventilation solution available in a structured daypack without moving into heavier technical lines.
+For a day hiker who values a cool back, the Hikelite 26 is a very strong contender in the mid-range daypack category.
+The AirSpeed system is an exceptionally practical ventilation solution for a structured daypack without moving into heavier technical lines.
 The integrated raincover and panel-loading access round out a complete package.

 Ready to hit the trail?
 Check current pricing and availability below.